cwi-dis/igor/doc/plugin-structure.rst

 This database fragment is overlayed onto the database when installing the plugin.
 Every occurrence of the exact string ``{plugin}`` is replaced by the name of the plugin before installing into the database.

+	*Note*: this looks somewhat like a Jinja construct but it is not, for the current release.
+Simple text substitution is used.

 The fragment overlay installation may be delayed until the next time the Igor server is restarted.

 It may be necessary to do some hand editing of the database after installing, because you may have to modify some elements (such as hostname fields) and you may need to duplicate some (with modifications) for example if you want the *lan* plugin to test different services.